ReeceGoding/Frustration-One-Year-With-R/README.md

     old version of [this page](https://rosettacode.org/wiki/FizzBuzz#R)
     and improved it a little.

--   Basically everything is a vector, so R comes with some really cool vector-manipulation tools like `ifelse()` (as seen above) and makes it very easy to use a function on an entire collection.
+-   Basically everything is a vector, so R comes with some great vector-manipulation tools like `ifelse()` (seen above) and makes it very easy to use a function on a collection.
 Can you believe that `mtcars / 20` actually works?

 -   Tricks like `array / seq_along(array)` save a lot of loop writing.